-In order to induce lenders to extend mortgage financing in connection with the Property, the Company may grant a lender an interest in proceeds from sales or refinancings of the Property.
-In addition, the Company may entered into a loan agreement with a lender in which the interest rate, rather than being fixed, may increase or decrease at specified intervals (usually every six months) with the amount of such increase or decrease tied to an objective measure of the cost of money such as the discount rate established by the Federal Reserve Board.
+In order to induce lenders to extend mortgage financing in connection with the Property, the Company has granted Comerica Bank an interest in proceeds from sales or refinancings of the Property.
+In addition, the Company has entered into a loan agreement with Comerica Bank in which the interest rate, rather than being fixed, may increase or decrease at specified intervals (usually every six months) with the amount of such increase or decrease tied to an objective measure of the cost of money such as the discount rate established by the Federal Reserve Board.